 There are two separate but related problems.
 The second one I take more seriously.
 Firstly, there is what I will call the development problem: An individual experiences and identifies objects on the basis of matching those experiences with prior ones.
 For example, this thing before me is an apple and I know that because I’ve seen apples before.
 But this iterative process must have a beginning, and on the ME model of thought it is hard to postulate what that might be.
 (It is not so hard on the predictive processing model, as that knowledge can be built through accretion.)
 Let me explain the problem.
 If perception brings in the data in its pure sensorial state and then cognition operates on that, it is hard to see how the process begins: How would cognition ever have been able to begin the process, if the process itself operates on matching to prior experience?
 How did the first cognitive experience get its foothold?

 The second but more serious problem revolves around naming.
 This part of the logical problem is also a version of the same problem, e.g., how can the process be given a starting point?
 In this case, the problem revolves around starting the analysis with the object.
 The difficulty is that there is no way one can start with the object qua object.
 For the existence of an object assumes a substratum of past sensorial experiences by individuals who, through their cumulative and shared articulations of those experiences, have acted together to name that object.
 So, that object only exists as an object as the consequence of multiple and shared experiences.
 Those experiences then accrue together in the form of shared linguistic practices, which are multifactorial and can apply to various constituent parts of the object via the identification of general terms that bound their set of instances.
 For example, we identify the general term “apple” as having, potentially under its umbrella, individual instances that instantiate such predicates as varied as red, yellow, rotten, delicious, etc. That general term has come to exist as a result of the various linguistic practices that have identified the individual instances of “apple” and those individual instances exist as a consequence of being the source of the sensorial experiences of a perceiver.
 The particular object did not come first.
-The object qua object (read: named) is consequent to—in order of temporal experience: (1) the individual sensorial experience, (2) the shared sensorial experiences and (3) the name attached to the general term.
+The object qua object (read: named object) is consequent to—in order of temporal experience: (1) the individual sensorial experience, (2) the shared sensorial experiences and (3) the name attached to the general term.
 To do an epistemological analysis of how-we-know-the-world with the construct that one starts from the antecedently existing object and then traces how that object becomes an instance of experience to the perceiver is surely to misconceive the relationship.
 It is not the case that perceptual experience gives us the raw data that our cognition then operates on.
 The object is not there already.
 It is to adopt a static model when in fact a dynamic one is needed.
 What we need is not an analysis of how objects come to be predicable information for us but how it is that we take our experiences—primarily our gist experiences—and convert that into named entities.
 This is why a dynamic model is called for.
 It is a back-and-forth arrangement.